Hi, I’m Rachelle Doorley and I’m so glad that you found me.

-We have an active Facebook page with fun inspiration every week, come chat with me in Club TinkerLab, a closed Facebook group (shhhh…) that’s filled with tinkering and making inspiration.
+For even more TinkerLab goodness, we have an active Facebook page with fun inspiration every week, join me in Club TinkerLab, a closed Facebook group (shhhh…) that’s filled with tinkering and maker inspiration.
 You can also find me in my happy place, Instagram or sign up for TinkerLog, our free weekly newsletter.
-Or drop me a line directly at rachelle at tinkerlab.com
+If that’s not enough, you can contact me directly at rachelle at tinkerlab.com

 Five Things About Me